giampiportatile/PREPARE-Challenge-Phase-3/README.md

 pip install -r requirements.txt
 Using conda:

-If you are using conda, you can create a new environment and install the dependencies:
+Create a new environment and install the dependencies:

 conda create -n talent python=3.10 conda activate talent pip install -r requirements.txt

 Copy the competition data into data/raw: